WICG/bfcache-not-restored-reason/NotRestoredReason.md

 In order to debug the site, developers need to be able to identify what frame within the frame-tree information applies to.
 This means they need to be given a tree-structure and Ids that match the frame tree.
 The URL for each frame is helpful for knowing the state of the frame (but cannot be given for a cross-origin iframe).

-They need to know whether the frame blocked BFCache or not, and if so the reasons that blocked BFCache.
+They need to know whether the frame had NotRestoredReasons or not, and if so what reasons are present.

 ## Exposing Not-restored reasons in Tree structure